nedith/to-do-list/README.md

 # To-do-List

-> This is a website for creating to-do tasks
+> This is a website for a to-do list.
+A user can add, remove and edit tasks and all changes are stored in local storage

+## Live Demo

+- Please click on  this [Link](https://nedith.github.io/to-do-list/) for a live demo

 ## Built With